KIA AMERICA AND CURRENTLY MOBILE CHARGING SERVICE ANNOUNCE PARTNERSHIP TO "RECHARGE" ELECTRIC VEHICLE OWNERSHIP

-IRVINE, Calif., March 15, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Kia America is partnering with Currently mobile charging service to provide its electric vehicle (EV) owners with an on-demand concierge service now available in three important California markets: Los Angeles, San Francisco, and San Jose.
+IRVINE, Calif., March 15, 2022 /PRNewswire/ -- Kia America is partnering with Currently mobile charging service to provide its electric vehicle (EV) owners with an on-demand concierge service now available in three important California markets: Los Angeles, San Francisco, and San Jose.
 Based on customer reception of this pilot program, future expansion to cities around the country will be considered.

 The program aims to make full EV ownership more convenient and reduce potential for range anxiety.
 From now until April 30th, participation is offered at no cost to customers in these cities for an opportunity to use the app-based mobile charging service when requested.
 To utilize, Kia EV owners will need to download the Currently app from Apple's App Store or Google Play and create an account.
 The service will then allow drivers to set time and location for a Currently technician to arrive and charge their vehicle up to 3 times every week for 2 months.
 Owners of these vehicles should review the terms and conditions on Currently's website for additional details.